A centre of excellence...

 Recharge your batteries

-Let us guide you through a personalised rehabilitation programme that includes up to two treatments per day – one physiotherapy and one hydrotherapy – available everyday.
+Let us guide you through a personalised rehabilitation programme that includes up to two treatments per day – one physiotherapy and one hydrotherapy. *Please note Sunday is a reduced service.*

 With a combined total of over 140 years of clinical expertise in orthopaedic, neurological, respiratory, hydro, and trauma-related rehabilitation therapies, our highly-skilled team are focussed on putting you back on the road to recovery ─ restoring your confidence and supporting you every step of the way.